Blu-ray vs DVD vs 4K UHD: What’s the Real Difference?

 Blu-ray vs DVD vs 4K UHD: Overview

-In general, movies and TV shows on DVD movies will be less expensive than their Blu-Ray and 4K UHD counterparts, and may not have higher-end audio tracks such as Dolby Atmos or DTS.
+They may not have higher-end audio tracks such as Dolby Atmos or DTS.
 Most modern movies are released on Blu-ray due to the higher resolution (1080p vs 480p).
-Only big blockbuster movies are released on 4K UHD, due to the higher cost and limited demand from consumers.

 DVDBlu-ray4K UHD